Logo Muuuh Nature and Wildlife Documentaries

 NIKON Z6

 First full frame camera, purchased shortly after this mirror-less camera has been released by Nikon.
-We acquired this camera because we were looking for a full frame camera meeting our needs for video recording.
+I acquired this camera because I was looking for a full frame camera meeting my needs for video recording.
+Overall, I was pleased with the camera, in particular for video recording and macro photography.

 There are a few annoying issues though: